NickChach/x-changesaurus/README.md

 # X-changesaurus
- A currency conversion calculator Progressice Web App created with HTML5, CSS3 and JavaScript.
+ A currency conversion calculator Progressive Web App created with HTML5, CSS3 and JavaScript.

  ---